 The address of the eeprom can be changed via solder pads on the board, so it may have a different address.
 If you don’t see at least these two devices listed in the serial monitor when you run the scan, there is something wrong with your RTC module or the way it’s connected: It’s very common for a beginner to get some of the wire connections switched around during assembly but with the screw terminals this takes only a few moments to fix.

-Note: the RTClib by Mr. Alvin that we use has the same name as the Adafruit library for this RTC and this will give you compiler errors if you let the IDE ‘auto-update’ all of your libraries because it will over-write the Alvin RTClib with Adafruit’s library of the same name.
-You then have to uninstall the Adafruit library ‘manually’ before installing Alvin’s RTClib.
+Note: the RTClib by Mr. Alvin that we use has the same name as the Adafruit library for this RTC and this can give you compiler errors if you let the IDE ‘auto-update’ all of your libraries because it will over-write the Alvin RTClib with Adafruit’s library of the same name.
+You then have to uninstall the Adafruit library ‘manually’ before re-installing Alvin’s RTClib again.
 This problem of ‘two different libraries with the same name’ was common back when this project started many years ago, but back then the IDE didn’t try to update them automatically.

 Note that the SDfat library we use to communicate with SD cards works well with smaller cards formatted as fat16, but ‘some’ Apple users find they can not write to cards in that format, requiring the SD cards to be reformatted as fat32 (note that most Apple systems have no problem with the fat16 SDcards).
 With either OS you should format the micoSD cards with this SDFormatter utility.
 With a 15 minute sampling interval, most loggers generate ~ 5Mb of CSV format text files per year.
 Older, smaller SD cards in the 256-512Mb range often use less power.
 Note that we apply internal pullup resistors on some of the SD card lines in setup to help the SD cards go into low power sleep modes more reliably.

 7. Calibrate your internal voltage reference with CalVref from OpenEnergyMonitor.